GulshanKumar4/merge_bot/README.md

                         you don't want this, even if you configured gitlab to use merge requests to use merge commits on the *target* branch (the default).)
-                           [env var: MERGE_USE_MERGE_STRATEGY] (default: False) --add-tested          Add "Tested: marge-bot <$MR_URL>" for the final commit on branch after it passed CI.
+                           [env var: MERGE_USE_MERGE_STRATEGY] (default: False) --add-tested          Add "Tested: merge-bot <$MR_URL>" for the final commit on branch after it passed CI.
                            [env var: MARGE_ADD_TESTED] (default: False) --batch               Enable processing MRs in batches
                            [env var: MARGE_BATCH] (default: False)